By Tony Olejnicki | Creator of HiACHIEVR Program

 Have you ever wonder why many people look older than their chronological age?

-In the past we thought about aging as a static process determined by the chronological age.
-Since the science fully explored the role of stem cells, we understand that aging is controlled by the physiological age.
+In the past, we thought about aging as a static process determined by the chronological age.
+Since science fully explored the role of stem cells, we understand that aging is controlled by the physiological age.

-The stem cells abundant and active in children and young people diminish with age, however they do not disappear but remain dormant until activated and can be stimulated and rebuild any organ to its original state.
+The stem cells abundant and active in children and young adults diminish with age, however, they do not disappear but remain dormant until activated and can be stimulated and rebuild any organ to its original state.

-In 80’s scientists participated in BIOSPHERE2 noticed by coincident that caloric restriction diet leads to an organ regeneration.
-In another words, the hunger causes the body to use protein as a fuel and at the same time, it stimulates a stem cell regeneration when the supporting environment becomes available.
+In the eighties, scientists participated in BIOSPHERE2 noticed by coincident that caloric restriction diet leads to organ regeneration.
+In other words, the hunger causes the body to use protein as a fuel and at the same time, it stimulates a stem cell regeneration when the supporting environment becomes available.

 Take the muscles for example.
-You can rejuvenate them through an intensive exercise and nutrition like athletes and body builders do.
-For most of healthy people it can be done to most of the body organs up to 50.
-However for people with the lifelong commitment it can be done beyond 50.
+You can rejuvenate them through an intensive exercise and nutrition as athletes and bodybuilders do.
+For most healthy people it can be done to most of the body organs up to 50.
+However, for people with a lifelong commitment, it can be done beyond 50.